Pelican Kayaks, a Canadian company making kayaks, has designed and produced different self-powered kayaks and boats for over fifty years.

 Pelican sit-in kayaks lower your center of gravity, which makes you more stable.
 A spray skirt can be draped around the edge to prevent rain or waves from flooding the cockpit.

-Because sit-on-top pelican kayak models have no cockpit, it makes them more spacious and easier to get in and out.
+Because sit-on-top pelican kayak models have no cockpit, they are more spacious and easier to get in and out.
 It is designed to have more room for your legs.

 Sit-on-top kayaks are usually wider to make them more stable because you sit higher above the water.
 Since you can't protect yourself from rain or splashing water, they work best in warm water.